 To have small or no breasts can be pretty hard to live with in a society that favours the all conquering larger breast.
 Social networks, movie actresses and reality television starlets strongly influence young women’s perception of their own femininity.
 So having a small chest today can be a source of hang-ups.
 Breast hypotrophy is the main cause for women resorting to implants or lipofilling.

-Breast hypotrophy is characterized by breasts that are too small in relation to the morphology of the woman or even due to a total absence of breasts.
+Breast atrophy is characterized by breasts that are too small in relation to the morphology of the woman or even due to a total absence of breasts.

 This malformation does not give rise to any physical discomfort.
 Nevertheless, having small breasts often results in hang-ups due to a supposed lack of femininity.
 In this way, breast hypotrophy can lead to a loss of self-confidence and profound discomfort.

-- Breast hypoplasia or moderate hypotrophy: the mammary gland is underdeveloped in relation to the woman’s anatomy.
+- Breast atrophy or moderate atrophy: the mammary gland is underdeveloped in relation to the woman’s anatomy.
 Hypoplasia is sometimes accompanied by a slight breast ptosis.

 - Breast aplasia or agenesis: a total absence of breast growth in the woman.
 Aplasia can affect both of the breasts and, less frequently, only one breast.

-Breast hypotrophy can lead to other problems especially during breastfeeding.
+Breast atrophy can lead to other problems especially during breastfeeding.
 Indeed, insufficient glandular tissue can complicate the production of breast milk and breastfeeding can be difficult as a result.

-Breast hypotrophy can be caused by several factors.
+Breast atrophy can be caused by several factors.
 It can appear during puberty, depending on the external environment or even certain pathologies.
-In this way, breast hypotrophy may be due to:
+In this way, breast atrophymay be due to:

 - Poor breast development during puberty.
 The reason could be genetic.